Kakumi/Pokebot/README.md

 ## <a name="overview-features"></a>Features
 * Settings
-  * Configure the emulator through Pokebot such as speed and sound.
+  * Configure the emulator and game through Pokebot such as speed and sound.
 * Logs
   * View all logs inside the application.
 * Statistiques